ivankharak/Workspace-PINAC/README.md

 # Present Features 🎯

-* **Gmail Integration:** Sending emails and creating drafts now made even simpler, just ask AI to do it !
-Provide necessary details and AI will create email draft for you.
+* **Gmail Integration:** Sending emails and creating drafts are now made even simpler, just ask AI to do it!
+Provide the necessary details and AI will create an email draft for you.
 * **Google Calendar Integration:** Stay on top of your day with a quick look at today's or upcoming events in your Google Calendar.
 Enjoy the seamless integration!
 * **Having Query ?** Just ask AI !
 AI will give you your answer.
-* **GUI Interface:** We now have a beautiful GUI interface for chatting with AI and asking your queries to get answers !
+* **GUI Interface:** We now have a beautiful GUI interface for chatting with AI and asking your queries to get answers!
 <img src="https://github.com/rmondal-official/PINAC/blob/main/readme_assets/App_screenshot.jpg" alt="app screenshot">

 # Upcoming Features 💡

 * **Google Task & Google Drive** integration is on the way !
-* With upcoming updates we are going to improve our GUI interface much more and adding new features for better efficiency ✨
+* With upcoming updates we are going to improve our GUI interface much more and add new features for better efficiency ✨
-*  **Tired of searching on Internet ?** Web searching feature on PINAC will be available very soon.
+*  **Tired of searching on the Internet?** The Web searching feature on PINAC will be available very soon.
-*  Fixing bugs with every new updates
+*  Fixing bugs with every new update

 # File Structure 📁